VirtualAlllocEx/Payload-Download-Cradles/README.md

-# Powershell Download Cradles
+# Payload Download Cradles
-Different Powershell Download Cradles to bypass AV/EPP/EDR and download your payload.
+Different types of Download Cradles to bypass AV/EPP/EDR and download your payload.